 Strong emphasis is placed on personal pride, social status and character attributes.
 In many cases, these factors carry as much weight as an individual's technical excellence and professional experience.
-A successful businessperson will not only be well-dressed, dignified and honourable, but also be good company and entertaining.
+A successful businessperson will not only be well-dressed, dignified and honourable but will also be good company and entertaining.

 Face-to-face meetings in Spain form the foundation of business relationships.
 As such, expats should anticipate engaging on this level with their clients, rather than in writing or by telephone.
 Keep these interactions personal, but formal.

 Attitude to foreigners

 With increased unemployment and competition for jobs and business, there has been a certain amount of resentment towards employed foreigners from certain sections of Spanish society.
-That said, the majority of people in Spain are not xenophobic and are courteous in their interactions with foreigners.
+That said, the majority of Spaniards aren't xenophobic and are courteous in their interactions with foreigners.

 Expats are far more likely to get a positive reception if they make an effort to speak at least some Spanish and display an openness to the Spanish way of doing things.

 Dos and don'ts of business in Spain

 Have business cards printed, with one side in English and one side in Spanish.
 Present cards Spanish side up, along with a handshake, eye contact and a warm greeting.

 Don't expect to start negotiating at the beginning of a meeting.
 The Spanish like to establish a formal, but personal, environment before engaging in business transactions.
 Similarly, when dining with associates, only speak business if invited to do so or if it has been established that the purpose of the meal is to discuss work.

 Try and schedule appointments for mid-morning.
 Business hours vary in Spain and this is the time slot when people are most likely to be available.